martian-cloud/tharsis-docs/docs/guides/managed_identities.md

 ### Can I still assign other managed identities types if multiple AWS managed identities are assigned to a workspace?

 Yes, other managed identity types like Azure, Tharsis, etc., can still be assigned to a workspace but they're limited to one per workspace.

+### How do I read outputs from a workspace in a different root group?

+You need a Tharsis managed identity linked to a service account that has Viewer access in the target group.
+See [Tharsis Managed Identity](#tharsis-managed-identity) for the full setup.